gaow/genetic-analysis-software/gas-html.md

 *   WEB-PREPLINK

-    *   This was a simple program running on our old _linkage_ server at Rockefeller University.
+    *   description: This was a simple program running on our old _linkage_ server at Rockefeller University.
 However, that server has been [updated](http://lab.rockefeller.edu/ott/) and no longer supports running scripts, so web-preplink is no longer available.

 *   WEBQTL